onthecodepath/iOS-Interview-Questions/README.md

 MVVM is an augmented version of MVC where the presentation logic is moved out of the controller and into the view model.
 The view model is responsible for handling most, if not all, of the view's display logic.

 A common occurence in MVC is where you have a massive-view-controller (some joke this is what MVC stands for).
 In order to shrink the size of your view controller and make the logic and readibility of your code easier to follow along, the MVVM will be used.

-## Core Data

-#### What is Core Data?

-In Apple's [words](https://developer.apple.com/library/content/documentation/Cocoa/Conceptual/CoreData/index.html?utm_source=iosstash.io), "Core Data is a framework that you use to manage the model layer objects in your application.
-It provides generalized and automated solutions to common tasks associated with object life cycle and object graph management, including persistence."

-#### When would you use Core Data over NSUserDefault?

-NSUserDefault is typically used to store small bits of data (settings, preferences, etc.).
-Core Data is used to store a large list of elements.

-#### What is a managed object context?

-First, managed object context is an instance of NSManagedObjectContext.
-It is the central object in the Core Data stack.
-It is used to create and fetch managed objects, and to manage undo and redo operations.
-Although it is allowed to have multiple managed object contexts, there is typically at most one managed object to represent any given record in a persistent store.

 ## General / Uncategorized